 Decision Support and Audit Trail

-Civic Lab is not a survey tool, tick-box consultation, PR spin, generic comms templates, or an attempt to
+Civic Lab is not a survey tool, tick-box consultation, PR spin, generic communications template, or an attempt to manufacture consensus.

-It exists to help you make decisions with integrity and durability.
+It exists to help organisations make decisions with integrity and durability — not to make hard decisions disappear.

 Not anymore with the Civic Lab